 Russia’s environmental record is generally quite poor.
-As the country’s economy is still fairly reliant on heavy industry and resource extraction, water pollution in Russia is rampant and electric vehicle usage remains a fringe activity amongst those that drive.
+As the country’s economy is still fairly reliant on heavy industry and resource extraction, water pollution in Russia is rampant and drivers are hesitant to make the switch to electric vehicles.
 In Moscow, most residents still commute by car despite significant improvements to bus timetables and local infrastructure.

 Making a public transportation complaint in Russia

-In Russia, complaints relating to transport services should go directly towards the public transportation authority involved.
+In Russia, complaints relating to transport services should go directly to the public transportation authority involved.

 Some of the public transportation companies in Russia have dedicated forms for customer complaints or feedback, including the Saint Petersburg Metro and Mosgortrans (in Russian).
 Travelers in need of assistance in Moscow can call 3210 from a Russian phone or +7 (495) 539 54 54 from a non-Russian phone.
 Russian Railways also lists contact numbers and e-mail addresses depending on your query.